 What to consider: accounting for international expansion

-With BREXIT on the horizon, many UK businesses will be considering setting up subsidiaries in EU countries as an alternative to cross-border trading.
+With BREXIT imminent, many UK businesses will be considering setting up subsidiaries in EU countries as an alternative to cross-border trading.
 Having a local entity can certainly help when it comes to tax, reporting and compliance issues, but it can introduce a new level of complexity to your accounting.
 Tony Connolly, FCA, Founder and CEO of Cloud financial management software AccountsIQ, talks in our article for ICAEW, about the challenges international businesses face and highlights how today’s accounting systems can address these.

 Tony Connolly FCA, Founder & CEO, AccountsIQ